A scalable and fast artificial neural network syndrome decoder for surface codes: Results and Discussion

-In summary, the established ANN can be interpreted as an image to image network where the input image consists of four channels and the output image consists of two channels (see Supplementary Figure S2).
+In summary, the established ANN can be interpreted as an image to image network where the input image consists of four channels and the output image consists of two channels (see Appendix Figure \ref{fig:decoder_layers}).
 The output layer consisting of a sigmoid activation function leads to the behaviour of this network easily understood as qubit-wise error state logistic regression.
 All prior layers use ReLU activation functions.
 The use of exclusively convolutional layers allows the network to operate on surface code boards of arbitrary shape and size, so long as the input channels are constructed to adequately convey the required boundary information.
-Two hidden layers were used, each containing nine channels, and all kernels were 11$\times$11 in size.
+Two hidden layers were used, each containing nine channels, and all kernels were 11$\times$11 in size (more detail regarding hyperperameter choices is given in Appendix \ref{Appendix Neural Decoder Construction}).
 The use of three convolutional layers results in a local receptive field with a radius of 15 cells.
-The construction of the decoder in our work is based on concatenation of a purely convolutional neural network with a global decoder to correct any residual errors (see Supplementary Section S3 for further details and a flow chart diagram is plotted in Supplementary Figure S1).
+Using kernels of larger linear dimension or using more hidden layers would each linearly increase the local receptive field radius.
+To have a receptive field large enough to fully decode a surface code of distance d requires a number of hidden layers which is O(d) and hence such a decoder would have a time complexity of O(d).
+Such a decoder would develop behaviour resembling that of a cellular automaton.
+However, it stands to be shown whether or not such constructions are possible, with a possible issue being memory requirements scaling quadratically with distance.
+This is left for future work.
+The construction of the decoder in our work is based on concatenation of a purely convolutional neural network with a global decoder to correct any residual errors (see Appendix \ref{Appendix Neural Decoder Construction} for further details and a flow chart diagram is plotted in Appendix Figure \ref{fig:just_flowchart}).